Overview

 Visit your municipality’s website to find out if they’re hosting a ceremony near you.

-You may also find Remembrance Day services at schools, colleges, universities, places of worship, or through your local veteran’s organization.
+You may also find Remembrance Day services at schools, colleges, universities, places of worship, your local veterans’ organization.